Atwater Park — Capitol and Lake Dr, Shorewood (MAP)

 Kayla’s Playground at Franklin Woods Nature Park — 3723 W. Puetz Road (MAP)

-Wisconsin’s newest all-inclusive and all-accessible playground where there is truly something for everyone.
+An all-inclusive and all-accessible playground where there is truly something for everyone.
 This playground was built in memory of Kayla Runte, “to provide a common ground to enrich social skills through play, create friendships for a lifetime and promote Peer Advocacy programs through collaboration with community partners.”

 A playground renovated and renamed in honor of a young Milwaukeean gone too soon, Marcus DeBack Playground has become a favorite for kids and grow-ups alike.
 Featuring a zip line and lots of stuff to climb on that all ages of kids will enjoy, this park also features a walking track, fitness equipment, permeable pavement basketball courts, challenging toddler elements, and a 10-foot tall rope dome.

-This two-year-old all-inclusive playground was not only built by the community, but the students of New Berlin helped dream up the design.
+This all-inclusive playground was not only built by the community, but the students of New Berlin helped dream up the design.
 Bonus: There’s a Little Free Library here too!

 This awesome all-inclusive playground includes a pirate ship complete with waves, a rain wheel and a motion platform.
 There are slides, bridges, rings, monkey bars, tunnels, a lighthouse, rock wall, chain walk, and balance beams.
 The Tot Lot offers a fairytale castle, bouncy bridge, police car and a raised sandbox.
 Both areas include a variety of swings and the music area features palm drums, metalliphones and a drum shaped like an alligator.
 Fun for all!!